remarkjs/remark-github/test/fixtures/mention/input.md

 Some valid real world examples: @a, @github, @github/security.

-But these names are invalid: @-w, @w-, but this is: @w-w.
+But this is invalid: @-w.

+This is valid: @w-w.

+This used to be valid: @w-